 - Are there regular training opportunities to improve workers’ knowledge and understanding of safety?

-If you answered ‘no’ to any of the above, you might need to address the safety culture in your organisation and introduce some suggestions—outlined in this article—for optimising workplace safety and wellbeing.
+If you answered ‘no’ to any of the above, you might need to address the safety culture in your organization and introduce some suggestions for optimizing workplace safety and wellbeing.

 What is meant by a culture of safety?